-Agata is a single Eastern European migrant who had only been living in the UK for 11 years.
-When she approached Sufra, she had a plethora of challenges that she was up against: her 3 year old daughter was suffering from sleep apnea (a condition which affects breathing when sleeping), so she was especially careful about going out during the COVID-19 pandemic and made the difficult decision to stay at home.
+Agata is a single Eastern European migrant who has been living in the UK for 11 years.
+When she approached Sufra, she had a plethora of challenges she was up against: her 3 year old daughter was suffering from sleep apnea (a condition which affects breathing when sleeping), so she was especially careful about going out during the COVID-19 pandemic and made the difficult decision to stay at home.

 All these burdens made feeding her daughter near impossible.
 Sufra was able to support Agata with food parcels and some advice and guidance.

 Mr B is a 55-year-old Syrian refugee, whose family have been struggling to make a new life in the UK.
 We’ve helped them since they arrived.
 In February, Mr B finally found a job and was overjoyed at the prospect of being able to support his family once again.